Center for the Study of Judaism and Jewish Culture

 Geifman Prize in Holocaust Studies

-Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual student competition with awards up to $500.
+Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual competition for Augustana students with awards up to $500.
 A submission may take the form of an essay, research paper, poem, drama, film, artwork, musical composition, or other creative expression.

 Past winners and applicants may submit new work.
 The deadline is Monday, April 1, 2019, by 5 p.m.